rhiaro/Social-APIs-Brainstorming/socialapi.md

 * a `GET` retrieves the JSON representation of the object or objects in the stream;
   * in reverse chronological order where applicable;
   * which SHOULD be structured according to [ActivityStreams](#) (either Activities or Content Objects);
-  * which MAY be embedded in a HTML representation of the object or objects;
+  * which MAY be embedded in a HTML representation of the object or objects (eg. via Microformats or RDFa);
   * **TODO:** limit/paging

 Each stream must have a globally unique identifier (HTTP URI) and MAY be of type ActivityStreams `Collection`.
 Each object in a stream MUST have a globally unique identifier (HTTP URI) in the `@id` property, and MAY contain only this identifier, which can be dereferenced to retrieve all properties of an object.